Interpersonal Psychotherapy

 The idea is that our emotional problems are linked in one way or another to our interpersonal patterns.
 Healing happens when we gain awareness of those patterns, identify which ones are serving us and which ones are not, and build new, more effective ways of relating to ourselves and others.

-How does IPT work?
+How Does IPT Work?

 The approach begins by assessing a patient's past and present relationships, paying special attention to attachment patterns and early learned behavior about how to relate to others.
 The therapist works with the patient to help them gain insight about these patterns, which were at one time adaptive to the environment and even necessary for emotional safety, but have now become ingrained, inflexible patterns that are contributing to current problems like anxiety, depression, addiction and other forms of emotional distress.
 Through a variety of methods the therapist then helps the patient experience a corrective emotional experience in the therapeutic relationship with the hope of transferring newly learned interpersonal patterns to other relationships outside of therapy.